A Permutation-based Model for Crowd Labeling: Optimal Estimation and Robustness

 \section{Proofs}

-In this section, we present the proofs of all our theoretical results.
+In this section, we present the proofs of main theoretical results.
 In the proofs, we use $\plaincon$, $\plaincon_1$, $\plaincon'$ etc. to denote positive universal constants, and ignore floors and ceilings unless critical to the proof.
-We assume that $\numwork$ and $\numques$ are bigger than some universal constants; the case of smaller values of these parameters are then directly implied by only changing the constant prefactors.
+We assume that $\numwork$ and $\numques$ are greater than some universal constants; the case of smaller values of these parameters are then directly implied by only changing the constant prefactors.